-Connect with Xavier, Katie, or Moses for more information on CVSC’s partnerships or to connect.
+Connect with Moses for more information on CVSC’s partnerships.

 CVSC co-created Partnership Principles and Expectations with a broad and diverse group of partners across many sectors.
 With these Principles and Expectations, we have a tool that guides and informs our individual partnerships and coalition building efforts, allowing us to increase trust and prevent and resolve conflicts.
 Read more about our partnerships principles and expectations.
 Partnership Principles and Expectations 2022